OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 Consider this example:
 ![sample folder to package](folder-to-package.png)

 You need to run the Octo Pack command on the `db/src` folder on the build server.
-The package would contain those folders and contents.
+The package will contain those folders and contents.

 ![sample package](packaged-folder.png)